steryu/so_long/README.md

 The goal of the game was to walk trough the map with the WASD keys tocollect all the collectibles and end at the exit.

 **Process**\
-First was to intizilae the mlx and window to the desired size.
+First was to initialize the mlx and mlx_window to the desired size.

 - **Read and Process the Map**\
-The map needed an .ber map file that composed of 0, 1, C and E (open space, wall, collectible and exit).
+The map needed a .ber map file that composed of 0, 1, C and E (open space, wall, collectible and exit).
 I used [get_next_line](https://github.com/steryu/library) (an other project I made) to read the map line for line and save it in a data struct linked list.
 Then check the map for errors and the first part was done.